Priscilla Lane: Personal life

 Outside her family, Priscilla remained busy.
-She was devoutly religious, having converted to Roman Catholicism, as had her elder sisters Lola and Rosemary.
+She was devoutly religious, having converted to Roman Catholicism, as had her elder sisters.
 The family attended church regularly, and she was involved with Catholic charities.
 She enjoyed tending her garden, and growing flowers and vegetables.
 She ran a Girl Scout troop and volunteered at local hospitals.
 In July 1972, Joe Howard retired from business, and he and Lane moved to their summer home at 7 Howards Grove in Derry, New Hampshire.
 Howard died suddenly on May 18, 1976, aged 60.
 He was still in the Air Force Reserve, which he had joined after his discharge from active duty in 1946.
 He was buried at Arlington National Cemetery with full military honors.
 Heartbroken, Priscilla remained afterward in Derry.
 She said, more than a year later in 1977, "I'm still trying to pull myself together after Joe's death."
 She busied herself with volunteer work and her garden.

 Lane was diagnosed with lung cancer in 1994.
-She moved to a nursing home, Wingate, in Andover near her son Joe and his family.
+She moved to a nursing home, Wingate, in Andover, near a son and his family.
 She died there at 7:30 a.m. on April 4, 1995, from lung cancer and chronic heart failure, aged 79.
 A funeral mass was celebrated at St. Matthew's Church in Windham, New Hampshire.
 She was laid to rest beside her husband.